The Story of Phillips Chocolates

-Today, Michael Pocrass manages the shop with the help of his team: Chief Chocolatier Brian Pandolfi, Store Manager Carol Carll, and Terri Ferolito, Manager of Fulfillment Operations.
+Today, Michael Pocrass manages the shop with the help of his team: Chief Chocolatier Brian Pandolfi, Store & Operations Manager Jonathan Buttrick, Sales Manager John Spellenberg, and E-Commerce Coordinator Daniel Gaunce.
 Together with the same candy makers and staff that have worked with the family for more than a quarter of a century, all share a love of chocolate, leading to constant new creations.
 A recent example is their blended chocolate, a mix of premium dark and milk chocolates that is less bitter and less sweet than all-dark or all-milk chocolate, and appeals to both dark and milk chocolate lovers alike.

 Throughout all the years in business, founder Philip Strazzula’s fundamental rule is always upheld and honored: Only the highest quality raw materials are used to make Phillips Chocolates.
 This commitment to excellence in the Phillips Family tradition is reflected by a photo of Matt, Phil and Joe making candy, included in every box.

 Joseph Sammartino Jr. (Third Generation of the Phillips Family)